Macy's 4th of July Fireworks: Production

 Since 1983, the show's fireworks displays have been provided by Pyro Spectaculars.
 In prior years, other companies that provided fireworks for the show included Zambelli Fireworks and Garden State Fireworks.
 The fireworks are launched from multiple barges on the waterfront, which are programmed to fire in time with the show's musical score.
 The 2024 show featured 60,000 fireworks, including a custom new firework called the "All American Shell".

 When the fireworks display was held on the East River, The Water Club in the Kips Bay neighborhood of Manhattan was often used as a command center for the fireworks show as well as a filming location for the television broadcast.
 Hunters Point South Park in Long Island City has also been used as a command center and a television filming location for the fireworks displays held on the East River.

-In 2009, the command center for the fireworks display over the Hudson River was located on the and the aircraft carrier's flight deck was used as a stage for the television broadcast.
+In 2009, the command center for the fireworks display over the Hudson River was located on the USS Intrepid and the aircraft carrier's flight deck was used as a stage for the television broadcast.
 The television broadcast for the 2010 show was held on the cruise ship Norwegian Epic, which had been christened in New York City two days earlier.
 Other command centers for the fireworks displays held over the Hudson River have included Riverside Park on the Upper West Side, piers within Hudson River Park, and the 6th Street Pier in the Newport section of Jersey City.